 How to Get Your New Puppy Home Safely

 If your new puppy is located a long way from where you live, part of the purchasing process should involve a safe plan for transport.
 Ideally, the breeder will help arrange transport (check customer testimonials!) but if not, you’ll have to go pick up the puppy yourself.
 You can also reach out to family or friends to help, as long as everyone involved in the process is trustworthy.

 Commercial Breeder vs. Puppy Mill: What’s the Difference?

 The most important difference between good pet breeders and puppy mills is the wellbeing of the animals involved in the process.
 It’s really quite simple: Are the breeding dogs and puppies clean, socialized, well-trained and living in adequate space?
 That’s a very good sign.

 Puppy mills care little for the wellbeing of their dogs and use breeding pairs for as long as physically possible.
 This is harmful to dog moms, who suffer from bearing litter after litter of puppies.
 Most breeders agree that dogs should only give birth about two times, then retire.

 When you’re shopping for a puppy, keep your eyes open.
 Don’t get distracted by cute pictures!
 Do your homework, and look into business ratings, customer testimonials and reviews.
 The less information you can find about a puppy and its vendor, the less trust you should put in the sales listing.

-Take our Puppy Match Quiz to learn which breeds suit you and your lifestyle the best!
+Take our Dog Breed Quiz to learn which breeds suit you and your lifestyle the best!
 Mawoo’s breeders are all carefully vetted to ensure top-quality dogs from reputable businesses.

 Related puppies for sale